 The Fidelity Youth Account is a fully taxable brokerage account owned by a 13- to 17-year-old.
 The account can be opened with as little as $1, and there are no fees to open it.
 Parents must open the account, can add money to (but not withdraw money from) the account, and must have an existing account with Fidelity themselves.
 The teen then controls the account, but parents (well, one parent) get visibility into what they are doing.

-The teen can essentially invest in most of what a brokerage account is typically invested in, including the government money market fund (yielding 3.93% on the day I wrote this).
+The teen can essentially invest in most of what a brokerage account is typically invested in, including the government money market fund (yielding 3.78% on the day this was published).
 The account can have a debit card associated with it.
 It then gets converted to a regular brokerage account at age 18.
 There is a $30,000 annual limit on contributions.
 It seems most contributions are transfers from the parents' Fidelity account, but checks can be deposited into the account by the teen and direct deposits from their job can also go there.
 The teen cannot gift money from the account, and daily debit card transaction amounts are limited.

 What Are the Investing Limitations?